VAlgoLang/valgolang.github.io/source/python_library.rst

 ``crossing_left_right_border(self, offset_x, scale=10e9)``
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Computes the scle factor if tree crosses the left or right boundary with ``offset_x`` added on both side.
+Computes the scle factor if tree crosses the left or right boundary with ``offset_x`` added on both sides.

 ``grow_if_small(self)``
 """""""""""""""""""""""
-Scales the tree bigger If the it is not utilising the space allocated fully.
+Scales the tree bigger if it is not utilising the space allocated fully.

 ``check_overlapping_children(self, node)``
 """"""""""""""""""""""""""""""""""""""""""